collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Branch Process

-I want to point out that you can create a branch through the browser, but I will be showing you how to create a branch through terminal/command line, because it's what you will use more often with code review.
+I want to point out that you can create a branch through the browser, but I will be showing you how to create a branch through terminal/command line, because it's what you will use terminal/command line often with code review.

 </td></tr>